-CourseStudents studying Business Education gain knowledge and skills in financial management, the Australian and global economy, buying and selling of goods and services, and the legal rights and responsibilities of citizens.
+Students in Business Studies gain knowledge and skills in financial management, the Australian and global economy, buying and selling of goods and services, and the legal rights and responsibilities of citizens.
 They develop effective problem-solving and decision-making skills in relation to consumer, business and government behaviour, and the management and evaluation of financial information.
-Upon completion of studies in Business Education, students will have economic, legal and financial literacy skills that are applicable to both their personal and future employment and self-employment goals.
+Upon completion of Business Studies, students will have economic, legal and financial literacy skills that are applicable to both their personal and future employment and self-employment goals.

-CourseYear 9: Year 9 Business Education provides students with knowledge and skills relating to business, civics,Unitseconomics, technology and financial literacy.
+Year 9: Year 9 Business Studies provides students with knowledge and skills relating to business, civics, economics, technology and financial literacy.
 Topics include basic accounting concepts and procedures, managing financial risks, and earning, saving, spending and investing money.
 Students are also introduced to the key principles of Australia's political and legal systems and analyse the role of Australia's court system.
 Assessment tasks in Year 9 include assignments and combination-response examinations.

-Year 10: Introduction to Business (BU01): This subject develops introductory knowledge and skills relating to the business discipline and for those students wishing to study Business in Years 11 and 12.
+Year 10: Introduction to Business: This subject develops introductory knowledge and skills relating to the business discipline and for those students wishing to study Business in Years 11 and 12.
 Topics include business fundamentals, operations, environments, enterprises, and economic performance.
 Assessment tasks are aligned to the QCAA Senior Syllabus requirements and include assignments and combination-response examinations.

-Introduction to Accounting (BU02): This subject develops introductory knowledge and skills relating to the accounting discipline and for those students intending to study Accounting in Years 11 and 12.
-Topics include basic accounting concepts, maintaining financial records to trial balance, and the preparation and interpretation of simple accounting reports.
-Assessment tasks are aligned to the QCAA Senior Syllabus requirements and include assignments and combination-response examinations.
+Introduction to Accounting: This subject develops introductory knowledge and skills relating to the accounting discipline and for those students intending to study Accounting in Years 11 and 12.
+Students explain accounting concepts, prepare financial records, and analyse and interpret business financial information.
+Assessment tasks are aligned to the QCAA Senior Syllabus requirements including combination-response examinations assignments.

-Introduction to Legal Studies (BU03): This subject develops introductory knowledge and skills relating to the Australian legal system and for those students intending to study Legal Studies in Years 11 and 12.
+Introduction to Legal Studies: This subject develops introductory knowledge and skills relating to the Australian legal system and for those students intending to study Legal Studies in Years 11 and 12.
 Topics include the origins and structure of the legal system, and the study of Criminal Law and Civil Law.
 Assessment tasks are aligned to the QCAA Senior Syllabus requirements and include assignments and combination-response examinations.